 - Every consumer should receive financial and legal advice

-- All equity release products must have a ‘no negative equity guarantee’ – meaning your loved ones will not have to repay an excess of the value of your estate was when you took out the plan
+- All equity release products must have a ‘no negative equity guarantee’ – your loved ones will not have to payback the excess of the value was when you took out the plan

-- You have the right to reside in your estate for life
+- You have the right to reside in your home for life

-- If you decide to take out the equity from your home, you have to have at least one or two face-to-face meetings with an independent solicitor
+- If you want to take out the equity from your home, you have to have at least one or two face-to-face meetings with an independent solicitor

 Therefore if you choose to take out an equity release plan, ensure that your plan provider is a registered member of the Equity Release Council.

 #03.
-You Will Not Leave Your Family Buried in Debt
+Your Family Will not be Buried in Debt

-If you decide to take out a lifetime mortgage with an approved equity release provider, you are most likely to benefit from the ‘no negative equity guarantee’.
+If you want to take out a lifetime mortgage with an approved equity release provider, you are most likely to benefit from the no negative equity guarantee.

 The ‘no negative scheme’ was set to protect you.
 It allows you not ever to owe more than the value of your property – and you won’t you saddle your kin with any debt.
 Thus, if that was something you were troubled about, you need not worry.